 Though the EHRs are designed for fee-for-quality care, it makes it difficult for the populations to understand the cost of care.
 The Population Health is currently managing on a per-member, per-month basis.

 By the end of 2018, the centers for Medicare and Medicaid Services says that half of its payment will go to ACOs and PCMH.
 To succeed under the new payment models, the practices must manage population health and demonstrate value by delivering lower-cost, higher-quality care.
 Building a right infrastructure and interoperability is usually the first step in developing population health management programs.
 The iPatientCare EHR gives the right supplement and right solutions for your practice.
-Some other problems faced by the providers are; some providers have created self-contained ACOs with a common EHR, others have the majority of ACOs that consist of multiple business entities having different EHRs.
-And this is how they face variety of challenges.
+Some other problems faced by the providers are; some providers have created self-contained ACOs with a common EHR, others have the majority of ACOs that consist of multiple business entities having different EHRs like Psychiatry EHR for Mental Health etc. And this is how they face variety of challenges.
 Thus providers pursuing Population Health have understood that certified EHR provides necessary foundation. iPatientCare provides the necessary actionable information that providers need at the point of care.

 Another problem faced by the providers – the kind of HIE required for PHM.
 All the health data collected from the different sources must be available in the information exchange.
 As the healthcare systems start using environmental and genetic data, as well as other data sources, cognitive computing will be even more essential to deliver comprehensive, personalized and timely interventions.